HangX-Ma/dino/README.md

 # Dino

 This project reimplement the Google Chrome Dino Game based on LovyanGFX driver.
-You can now run the game on Linx platform using SDL2 simulator.
+You can now run the game on **Linux** platform using SDL2 simulator.
+If you want to run the game on **Windows**, please check [win](https://github.com/HangX-Ma/dino/tree/win) branch and follow the guide to do cross complie.

 **You Dino can get special skill if you reach high score (I set it to 3000)!**